soren-n/bidi-higher-rank-poly/README.md

 # bidi-higher-rank-poly
-Didactic OCaml implementation of the type checker described in "Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism"
+Didactic implementation of the type checker described in "Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism" written in OCaml.

 # Build and run the REPL
 ```text